emmett-framework/emmett/docs/orm/migrations.md

 Migrations are the basic instrument needed to propagate changes you make to your models into your database schema.

-While the `Database` class in weppy can be initialized to automatically migrate your schema, under the default behaviour weppy encourage the adoption of its migration system.
+While the `Database` class in Emmett can be initialized to automatically migrate your schema, under the default behaviour Emmett encourage the adoption of its migration system.
 In fact, while automatic migration can be handy for small applications that won't frequently change the structure of their models, whenever your application evolves and requires a lot of changes on the models, or you need a fine control on the migration process for the production side, this feature may produce unwanted side effects, as the migration data has to be stored in the *databases* directory of your application and migrations will be performed every time you push new code in your models.

 The migration engine is instead based on *revisions*: this will use migration files containing the instructions to be performed on the database side and will store the current migration status on the database itself, fact that prevents inconsistencies on the migration status of your application if you are running the code from several machines.

 weppu provides different migration commands, that can be used in order to generate, apply and revert migrations on your database.
-Moreover, to avoid you the pain of writing a lot of migration code aside with your models, weppy will automatically generate the migration scripts for you starting from your models' code.
+Moreover, to avoid you the pain of writing a lot of migration code aside with your models, Emmett will automatically generate the migration scripts for you starting from your models' code.
 In the next sections we will describe all of this using the *bloggy* application we saw in the [tutorial chapter](././tutorial) as an example.

 > **Note:** we **strongly reccomend** you to not enable automatic migrations on applications that run on production environments.
-The automatic migrations and the ones performed by the migration engine have some slight differences; while we will document operations supported by the second system, the detection performed by the automatic one depends on the [pydal](https://github.com/web2py/pydal) library, and are not officially supported by the weppy development.
+The automatic migrations and the ones performed by the migration engine have some slight differences; while we will document operations supported by the second system, the detection performed by the automatic one depends on the [pydal](https://github.com/web2py/pydal) library, and are not officially supported by the Emmett development.
 If you need more informations about this you should check the [web2py docs](http://www.web2py.com/books/default/chapter/29/06/the-database-abstraction-layer#Migrations).

 Generating your first migration
 -------------------------------

 Once you have written your models, you will need to create the relevant tables on the database to start performing operations.

 In the bloggy example we defined three models, and since we turned off automatic migrations, we need to create a migration that will add the relevant tables to the database.
-This can be quite immediate if you use the weppy generation command:
+This can be quite immediate if you use the Emmett generation command:

 ```
-$ weppy -a bloggy.py migrations generate -m "First migration"
+$ emmett -a bloggy.py migrations generate -m "First migration"
 > Generated migration for revision fe68547ce244
 ```